How to get a job in IT and technology

 Top skills to get a job in IT and technology

-Graduate recruiters don’t only value technical skills, such as programming languages.
-They also place heavy emphasis on ‘transferable’ skills, which are skills that have wide application to different jobs and industries.
-Popular transferable skills in IT include:
+Graduate recruiters don’t only value technical skills, they also place heavy emphasis on transferable, or ‘soft’, skills – skills that have wide application to different jobs and industries.
+Skills that will be particularly useful in the IT and technology sector include:

 What is it like to work in IT and technology?